-Boric Acid is also used in industry, with its main use being in the manufacturing of textile fibreglass.
-Boric Acid is used to reinforce plastics in various products, such as boats, computer circuit boards and pipes.
+Boric acid is also used in industry, with its main use being in the manufacturing of textile fibreglass.
+It is used to reinforce plastics in various products, such as boats, computer circuit boards and pipes.

-Boric Acid is by far the most effective, safest, and most commonly used method for getting rid of fleas in your home.
-In fact, Boric Acid is one of the main ingredients in most commercially available anti-flea products.
+Boric acid is by far the most effective, safest, and most commonly used method for getting rid of fleas in your home.
+In fact, it is one of the main ingredients in most commercially available anti-flea products.
 It is highly effective in extremely small amounts and maintains its potency for a long period of time.
 It is also inexpensive which makes it a very attractive option, especially when compared to chemical sprays that need to be continually reapplied.

-Ants are no match for Boric Acid.
+Ants are no match for boric acid.
 Bait variants work best to treat an ant infestation.
-The ants carry the bait, made with Boric Acid, back to the nest.
+The ants carry the bait back to the nest.
 There, the whole colony is exposed by consuming the bait.
-The Boric Acid seems to interfere with the ants’ metabolism, eventually causing their death.
+The boric acid seems to interfere with the ants’ metabolism, eventually causing their death.

 A termite infestation can be devastating.
 With the wooden support structures of buildings being a favoured meal, they can wreak havoc on people’s homes.
-Applying a mixture of Boric Acid and propylene glycol to your wooden structures can be a very effective treatment against many variants of termites.
+Applying a mixture of boric acid and propylene glycol to your wooden structures can be a very effective treatment against many variants of termites.
 Propylene glycol is a variant of anti-freeze that you use in your car.
 It helps the solution to penetrate the wood and become part of the fibre.
-Termites ingesting the treated wood are exposed to Boric Acid causing them to die.
+Termites ingesting the treated wood are exposed to it, causing them to die.

 Mould is just nasty stuff.
 In large quantities it can present a health hazard, potentially causing allergic reactions and respiratory problems.
 Some moulds produce mycotoxins which can be particularly dangerous for humans by posing a serious health risk.
 Mould grows in damp areas and tends to be found on drywall and sheet-rock.
 It’s difficult to remove because it not only grows on top, but also grows into the materials.

-Boric Acid is an effective combatant against mould.
-A solution of Boric Acid dissolved in water can be sprayed over the surface and left to dry.
-When dry the Boric Acid remains and acts as a mould inhibitor.
-Other mould removal chemicals you’d find around the house, like bleach and ammonia, contain potentially dangerous toxins and emit pungent fumes; whereas Boric Acid is odour-free and safe.
+Boric acid is an effective combatant against mould.
+A solution of it dissolved in water can be sprayed over the surface and left to dry.
+When dry, the boric acid remains and acts as a mould inhibitor.
+Other mould removal chemicals you’d find around the house, like bleach and ammonia, contain potentially dangerous toxins and emit pungent fumes; whereas boric acid is odour-free and safe.